Your todo list:

 I personally thought that TMU was burly, complex, bullet proof, technical, and excellent.
 I'm posting it now while it is still a project (but presently a very close project) because rumor has it that it has already seen a red point run.
 At this point, I'm completely easy about someone else climbing it.
 It's coming together quickly now, and the climbing invokes a lot of the things I learned over the last year training with Dave Wahl and his posse of boulderers.
 Hard but loads of fun.

-Middle of three routes presently on The Sugar Cube.
+This is the middle of three routes presently on The Sugar Cube.

-Quick draws only and something for the double bolt anchor at the top.
+Quickdraws only and something for the double bolt anchor at the top.
 Stick clip at least the first bolt, possibly even the second (!!!).